zama-ai/concrete/docs/user/howto/use_quantization.md

 - QuantizedReLU6, the quantized version of `nn.ReLU6`

-A well detailed example is available for a [QuantizedLinearRegression](../advanced_examples/QuantizedLinearRegression.ipynb).
+A well detailed example is available for a [Linear Regression](../advanced_examples/LinearRegression.ipynb).

 ## Future releases